rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 ![Daniel Defoe’s Robinson Crusoe](/assets/2026-01-20-the-novel-and-the-familiar/figure_1.jpg)

 <figcaption id="fig:1"><strong>Figure 1:</strong> Daniel Defoe’s <em>Robinson Crusoe</em> (<a href="#ref:defoe1719">1719/1996</a>) is considered to be one of the very earliest novels written in the English language.
 The text takes the form of a first-person account by the fictional narrator, Crusoe, and describes his extraordinary experiences as a castaway on a desert island.
 In some later editions the continuous text of the original was broken down into chapters with descriptive headings and illustrations were added.
-The frontispiece image is from the first edition of the book.</figcaption>
+The engraved frontispiece appears in the first edition of the book.</figcaption>

 ## The genre